Allan-Linn/f1tenth-3DGS/README.md

 3D reconstruction for F1Tenth-scale autonomous racing environments.
 Standard 3DGS relies on successful Structure-from-Motion initialization, but F1Tenth sequences are difficult for SfM because the vehicle motion is planar, the baseline is limited, and many views contain blur or weak texture.

 Instead, a practical RGBD reconstruction pipeline that synthesized RGB, depth, intrinsics, and vehicle poses for 3D Gaussian Splatting is proposed.
-Visual quality is then enhanced with camera-gradient bundle-adjusted pose refinement.
+Visual quality is enhanced with camera-gradient bundle-adjusted pose refinement.

 ## Main Contributions